 Trail-Lite Hybrid (2005)

 In 2005, We bought the trailer in Portland at Curtis Trailers.
-We were assured by salesman that this particular trailer was withing tow-able weight for our Dodge.
-Never take a salesperson at their word.
+We were assured by salesman that this particular trailer was with in tow-able weight for our Dodge.
 We were heading south towards Reno and after coming up into the mountains on I-5, we exited at the McCloud exit.
 Right off the bat, we noticed the car wouldn't shift out of 2nd gear.
 We limped into Reno and the Dodge dealer early the next working day.
 They had it fixed and underway in less that 6 hours.
 Good job there!!!
 Cause: trailer too heavy for car.

 Dodge Dakota with All Terrain Camper (2012)